karvinmc/Job_Postings_Warehouse/README.md

 A single warehouse gives the organization one consistent source of truth.
 Data marts sit on top of it, pre-aggregating or pre-scoring data for specific use cases so consumers aren't repeating expensive logic at query time.

 **Note on scope:** This project follows a guided build through the warehouse and the first two marts (flat, skills).
 From the third mart onward, the design is my own: a job opportunity mart with a composite scoring rule and a MERGE-based incremental update, built to practice production upsert patterns rather than to replicate a reference implementation.
+The Python orchestration layer (`run_pipeline.py`) is also my own addition, built to practice pipeline observability and failure handling beyond what a single SQL script can express.

 ---